Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging: Analysis and Discussion

-The situation is more complicated for nondegenerate beams.\cite{wahlstrand_absolute_2015} In fused silica, the Raman (or ``nuclear'') response has been shown to be responsible for approximately 18\% of the nonlinearity,\cite{hellwarth_origin_1975,stolen_raman_1989,stolen_effect_1992,smolorz_measurement_1999,schiek_nonlinear_2023} with a complicated response function arising from the characteristic frequencies of the Raman-allowed phonon modes.
-In nondegenerate pump-probe measurements, resonant two-beam effects occur when the pump-probe difference frequency is near the frequency of a vibrational mode.\cite{wahlstrand_absolute_2015} The two-beam modification of $\n2XPM$ due to the vibrational grating is positive below the resonance and negative above the resonance.\cite{wahlstrand_absolute_2015} In our measurement the separation of pump and probe frequencies spans from about 600~cm$^{-1}$ to 1200~cm$^{-1}$, depending on the probe wavelength.
-This whole range is higher than the main feature in the Raman spectrum of fused silica, which spans 300~cm$^{-1}$ to 500~cm$^{-1}$.\cite{stolen_effect_1992,trillo_parametric_1992} As a result, we expect that the vibrational contribution in our measurement is relatively small and negative.
-Assuming that $n_2 = n_{2,e} + n_{2,R}$ where $n_{2,e}$ is the bound electronic contribution and $n_{2,R} = 0.18 n_2$ is the Raman contribution based on prior investigations,\cite{stolen_raman_1989} if we neglect the grating two-beam enhancement\cite{wahlstrand_effect_2013} of the Raman response entirely, then $\n2XPM = 2n_{2,e} + n_{2,R} = 1.82 n_2$.
-This leads to $n_2 = \n2XPM/1.82 = 2.09 \times 10^{-16}$~cm$^2$/W~$\pm$~$0.19 \times 10^{-16}$~cm$^2$/W, which is in closer agreement with our Z-scan measurement.
-In the next section we shall argue that the uncertainty of $R$ is smaller than the absolute $n_2$ measurements because of correlations in uncertainty components.
+The situation is more complicated for nondegenerate beams.\cite{wahlstrand_absolute_2015} In fused silica, the Raman (or ``nuclear'') response has been found by various methods to account for 13~\% to 25~\% of the nonlinearity for long pulses,\cite{hellwarth_origin_1975,heiman_raman_1979,stolen_low-frequency_1982, stolen_development_1984, stolen_raman_1989,smolorz_measurement_1999,schiek_nonlinear_2023} with a complicated response function arising from the characteristic frequencies of the Raman-active phonon modes.
+In nondegenerate pump-probe measurements, resonant two-beam effects occur when the pump-probe difference frequency is near that of a vibrational mode.\cite{wahlstrand_absolute_2015} The two-beam modification of $\n2XPM$ due to the vibrational grating is positive below the resonance and negative above it.\cite{wahlstrand_absolute_2015} In our measurement, the separation of pump and probe frequencies spans from about 600~cm$^{-1}$ to 1200~cm$^{-1}$, depending on the probe wavelength.
+This entire range lies above the main feature in the Raman spectrum of fused silica, which spans 300~cm$^{-1}$ to 500~cm$^{-1}$.\cite{stolen_effect_1992,trillo_parametric_1992} Consequently, we expect the vibrational contribution in our measurement to be relatively small and negative.
+Writing $n_2 = n_{2,e} + n_{2,R}$, where $n_{2,e}$ is the bound electronic contribution and $n_{2,R} = f n_2$ is the Raman contribution with $f$ the Raman fraction, and neglecting the grating two-beam enhancement\cite{wahlstrand_effect_2013} of the Raman response entirely, we obtain $\n2XPM = 2n_{2,e} + n_{2,R} = (2-f) n_2$.